DonnieTD/Liminal/ReadMe.md

 - renders timelines, graphs, and comparisons
 - provides interactive exploration

-It performs no execution, no inference, and no semantic reasoning.
+It performs no execution and no semantic inference.

 ---